erikkubica/netlime/README.md

 ## Speed
-There is one major problem with all caching plugins, you cannot define which parts(sections) of page you want to cache and which parts you wont cache.
+There is one major problem with all caching plugins, you cannot define which parts(sections) of page you want to cache and which parts you won't cache.
 These caching plugins forces you to use full page for whole website or just to few pages.

-Sections are parts of you page, you can have sections where content changes only once per month/week/day/year.
+Sections are parts of your page.
+You can have sections where content changes only once per month/week/day/year.
 Some of them changes content hourly.
 So why to not cache only pars that are changing its content rarely.
-This will prevent to execute loops, queries, printing outpus and more, each time the user visits the page.
+This will prevent to execute loops, queries, printing outputs and more, each time the user visits the page.

-Lets say a example from https://www.netlime.eu content inside <head></head> is mostly cached.
+Lets say a example from https://www.netlime.eu content inside head html tag is cached.
 I call this section "head" where caching is enabled.
 Until I don't change site title, meta, and others...
 I don't need from wordpress to generate its content using wp_head() which impacts on performance.